Wilmington Rotary Club #6184

 - Established loan fund to help local students attend college

 Our ongoing projects

-- Water supply projects in rural Guyana
+- Water supply projects for two villages in rural Guyana

 - Maintenance and improvements to Rotary Wheel Garden in Greenfield Park

 - Support for literacy efforts in six New Hanover County elementary schools, including helping to buy books for libraries, classrooms and students, and one-on-one tutoring.

 - Annual Rookie Teacher of the Year awards, which make cash grants to five first-year teachers in New Hanover County schools

 - Annual Service Above Self awards, which recognize law enforcement officers and other first responders who go beyond the call of duty in serving the public

 - Funding for KIVA microlending project in developing countries